alan-deng/property-portfolio-manager/README.md

 -------------------------------
 ### `Technologies` <a name="Technologies"></a>

-Bootstrap, MongoDB, Node.js, Express, HTML, JS, Passsport, bCrypt
+Bootstrap, MongoDB, Node.js, Express, HTML, JS, CSS, Passsport, bCrypt

 -------------------------------
 ### `Images` <a name="Images"></a>